Manole Marcus

-Studies
+Studies and career

-In 1955 he graduated from the National Institute of Theatre and Film "I L Caragiale", and started to make comedy films such as „I do not want to get married” (1960) and "The district of joy" (1964).
+In 1955 he graduated from the I.L.
+Caragiale Institute of Theatre and Film Arts (IATC).
+He made his directing debut with the short film La mere (1953), directed together with Iulian Mihu.

-Professional activity

-His talent as a director started to be appreciated and recognized after the dramatic tone of films: Virgo (1966), The Canaries and blizzard (1969), Power and truth (1971).

-The climax of his artistic career came at a time when it was hard to tell the truth easily, (freedom of expression was restricted) and is represented by: Actor and savages (1974) and Operation Monster (1976), a drama and a comedy which sometimes fail to convey emotions through subliminal messages powerful, to make characters.
-They have impressed both contemporary critics and (especially) the general public.

 The 1950s was a difficult period for Romanian film, as filmmakers had to give up most of the "conquests" in terms of cinematic language obtained before the end of World War II.
 Culture was then subjected to a pseudo-artistic socialist realism, which called for works with excessively politicized topics.
-In this climate, Marcus made a number of comedy films of lesser value.
-Towards the second half of the 1960s, the director addresses a more serious tone, more involved, or the (1969) Canary Islands and blizzard movie talks about the price of freedom of political underground mission, pursued by the authorities.
-The film Canary, whose soundtrack is between Phoenix band's tracks, was banned in the early seventies.
+In this climate, Marcus made a number of comedy films of lesser value, such as such as I do Not Want to Get Married (1960) and The District of Joy (1964).
+Towards the second half of the 1960s, the director adopted a more serious tone.
+His talent as a director started to be appreciated and recognized after the dramatic tone of the movies Virgo (1966), The Canary and the Blizzard (1969), and The Power and the Truth (1972).
+The 1969 movie, which talks about the price of freedom of political underground mission, pursued by the authorities, and whose soundtrack is between the Phoenix band's tracks, was banned in the early 1970s.